 Breaking The Law.
 For obvious reasons we can't help you out here.
 Always adhere to local laws.

-For a full list of what's not covered please refer to the PDS for details.
+For a full list of what's not covered please refer to the Policy Wording for details.

 Yes.
 You must extend your policy before it expires (11.59pm NZST).
 To extend your policy, you simply need to call the call centre on 0800 000 333, email us at [email protected].co.nz or speak to a call centre representative via online chat.
 One of our trained travel insurance specialists will assist you in the policy extension.
 You'll be issued with a quote for the policy extension period.
 And you'll need to process a payment for this extended period.
 Please note there may be instances where a policy extension is not available.

 If you lose your policy documentation, please check your email inbox to see if the originals are there.
 If you are still unable to find the documents and relevant information, please contact us as soon as possible to retrieve them.